 The amount of copy and how specific it gets depends on the goal of your lead capture page.
 If your page is intended for lead generation, through a free ebook offer for example, the page should be short and to the point.

 On the other hand, pages for expensive products generally need more copy to show visitors why they should purchase from your brand.

-In an experiment, ContentVerve found that a long page copy for a high-priced product produced 63% more conversions than a landing page with less copy.
+Marketing Experiments found that a long page copy for a high-priced product generated 220% more leads than a landing page with less copy.
 If you’re selling a premium product, more is actually, well, more.

 4. Consistency Converts